abroroo/til/Framer Motion/How to animate with scroll.md

 I wanted to share how to do it with framer motion because it's very easy

+You basically need these two method in of framer `useScroll` and `useTransform`

 ```typescript

   const experRef = useRef<HTMLElement>(null)